Skip to content

 Colorado Backcountry Discovery

-Duration: 5 nights and 6 full days Price: $4,195 Food: Food/Lodging: Included Difficulty: Moderate
+Duration: 6 days Price: $4,195 Food: Food/Lodging: Included Difficulty: Moderate

 There is simply no place in North America, or the world, that offers such an incredible concentration of adventure riding opportunities as Colorado, well – maybe Idaho which will become a focus of Rawhyde soon!
 Several years ago, Rawhyde chose Park County, Colorado as the home for our newest training and touring center.
 With thousands of miles of unpaved roads and trails, high mountain passes, massive aspen forests, and historic mining towns, Colorado delivers everything an adventure rider could ever want.